-NAB is entitled to Convert, Redeem or Resell all or some NAB CPS (subject to certain conditions, including APRA's prior written approval where required), broadly if:

-- As a result of a change in law or practice, there is a more than insubstantial risk that a Dividend would not be frankable or that NAB would be exposed to an increase in taxes or other costs, which is not insignificant, in relation to NAB CPS; or - The Commissioner of Taxation makes a determination, or is reasonably expected to make a determination that affects the franking of Dividends payable on NAB CPS, in each case which NAB did not expect at the time of issue of NAB CPS.
+NAB is entitled to Convert, Redeem or Resell all or some NAB CPS II (subject to certain conditions, including APRA's prior written approval where required).
+Broadly, if as a result of a change in law or practice in Australia (which NAB did not expect at the time of issue of NAB CPS II), there is a more than insubstantial risk that a Dividend would not be frankable (or would only be frankable subject to requirements which the Directors determine to be unacceptable), or that NAB would be exposed to an increase in taxes or other costs, which is not insignificant, in relation to NAB CPS II.